JonnyTran/jonnytran.github.io/_pages/about.md

 ---
 ## My name is Nhat Tran, and I also go by Jonny.

-I'm a recent CS Ph.D. graduate from the University of Texas at Arlington with a background in machine learning and bioinformatics.
+I'm a CS Ph.D. graduate from the University of Texas at Arlington with a background in machine learning and bioinformatics.
+I'm currently leading [Extralit](https://github.com/extralit/extralit), an open-source platform that transforms how researchers extract structured data from scientific literature using AI and human validation workflows.

-My research focuses on the area of bioinformatics with techniques centered around graph neural networks and multimodal data integration.
-More specifically, I research new computational methods for combining sequence representation and heterogeneous network interactions among RNA sequences to aid in the understanding of non-coding RNA functions.
+My research background focuses on bioinformatics with techniques centered around graph neural networks and multimodal data integration.
+I developed computational methods for combining sequence representation and heterogeneous network interactions among RNA sequences to aid in understanding non-coding RNA functions.
+This work led to open-source tools like [OpenOmics](https://github.com/JonnyTran/OpenOmics){:target="_blank"} that enable researchers to unleash the untapped potential of these rich, complex datasets.

-My goal is to develop new models, techniques, and open-source tools (see [OpenOmics](https://github.com/JonnyTran/OpenOmics){:target="_blank"}) that will enable researchers to unleash the untapped potential of these rich, complex datasets.
+Previously, as a Research Scientist at the Gates Foundation, I experienced firsthand the challenges research organizations face in extracting structured data from scientific literature.
+This inspired me to develop Extralit, which dramatically accelerates the process of turning unstructured research papers into analysis-ready datasets.
+Before that, at Genentech, I worked on large-scale data pipelines and machine learning models to establish QC standards for detecting low-quality sequencing parameters in NGS genomics.

-I was previously at Genentech, working on large-scale data pipelines and machine learning models to establish QC standards for detecting low-quality sequencing parameters in NGS genomics.
-Before focusing on on machine learning and data science, I trained as a full-stack software developer through various internships and hackathons teams to start a career in developing web and mobile applications in the DevOps space.
+My technical expertise spans developing and deploying optimized machine learning models on GPU-accelerated infrastructure, tailoring graph and NLP algorithms for complex bioinformatics challenges, and transforming unstructured data into actionable insights.
+Before focusing on machine learning and data science, I trained as a full-stack software developer through various internships and hackathons to build web and mobile applications in the DevOps space.

-In my off time, I also research about [espresso coffee science](https://espresso-map.jonny.bio){:target="_blank"}.
+In my off time, I research [espresso coffee science](https://espresso-map.jonny.bio){:target="_blank"}.
 I use machine learning and software development extensively - feel free to check out some of my works!

 ## Research interests
 - Graph neural networks (Heterogeneous graph, Graph representation learning)